Yui100901/my_yolo/docs/datasets/classify/imagenet10.md

 ---
 comments: true
-description: Learn about the ImageNet10 dataset, a compact subset of the original ImageNet dataset designed for quick testing, CI tests, and sanity checks.
+description: Learn about the ImageNet10 datasets, a compact subset of the original ImageNet datasets designed for quick testing, CI tests, and sanity checks.
 ---

 # ImageNet10 Dataset